Triscuit2311/GoblinAC/README.md

 Those inividuals willing and able to work around GoblinAC are far from the average cheat-abuser.
 GoblinAC is still highly effective against the majority of cheaters using tools to trigger events.

 ### **Will you install this for me?**
 **No.** I offer a custom Anti-Cheat development service for private servers with a much broader spectrum of features, including those seen in Goblin AC public.
-I can offer some support for issues via github as well.
+I can offer some support for issues via github.